dpcabo/CM-PAD-lists/README.md

 # CM-PAD-lists
-Protocol lists used in Learning to Learn Face-PAD: a lifelong learning approach
+Protocol lists used in "Learning to Learn Face-PAD: a lifelong learning approach"